virtool/virtool-website/content/docs/manual/ug_subtraction/index.md

 After confirming the deletion of a subtraction, it will no longer be shown on the subtraction overview page.
 ![Post Deletion](post_deletion.png)

-Once you start using subtractions in samples and they become _Linked Samples_, you will not be able to delete the subtraction.
+Once you start using subtractions in samples and they become **Linked Samples**, you will not be able to delete the subtraction.
 ![Linked Samples](linked.png)

-Notice in the image above there are 346 _Linked Samples_ therefore the trash can icon is not available to delete the subtraction.
+Notice in the image above there are 346 **Linked Samples** therefore the {{< icon "fas fa-trash" >}} icon is not available to delete the subtraction.